DeepakKabdwal/DeepakKabdwal/README.md

 🎮 Currently working on object detection project with yolo.

-🌊 Previously worked on Games in Unity, Machine Learning projects, Computer visio projects .
+🌊 Previously worked on Games in Unity, Machine Learning projects, Computer vision projects .

 👯 Looking to collaborate on any Unity3D, Unity2D projects.